Phil Collins (speedway rider): Family

 Phil has four brothers all of whom were speedway riders, 1976 World Champion Peter, Les who finished second behind defending champion and home town hero Bruce Penhall at the 1982 World Final in Los Angeles, Neil and Stephen.
 His nephews Aidan and Chris were also riders but have both retired from the sport.

-Phil also has three daughters: Grace, Abby and Lilly Collins.
+Phil also has three daughters: Grace, Abigail, and Lillian Collins.